mahmoudelfeelig/Gems/abilities.md

   - Terminal Velocity: `duration` scales with momentum (cap to avoid over-long buffs).

 ## New Gems (planned)

-### Terror Gem
-- Abilities:
-  - “Terror Trade”: kill yourself to kill a target (totem pops instead of dying if held).
-Costs **-2 hearts** and **-2 permanent energy** (even if Assassin).
-Hard cap: **3 total uses per player** (persistent across gem changes and deaths).
-  - “Panic Ring”: spawn **5 primed TNT** around you.

-**Proposed Terror passives (level 1)**
-- Dread Aura: untrusted players within a radius get short Darkness pulses (pulse every second; no per-tick spam).
-- Fearless: immune to Darkness/Blindness from gem sources (including your own Dread Aura).
-- Blood Price: on killing a player, gain a short Strength burst (refreshes, stacks).

-### Summoner Gem

-**Proposed Summoner passives (level 1)**
-- Summon Mastery: summoned mobs never target you or your trusted list.
-- Commander’s Mark: if you hit a player with a sword, they become “marked” for 3s; your summons prioritize them and deal bonus damage to them.
-- Pack Tactics: summons gain a small damage bonus when multiple summons from the same owner are nearby.
-- Soulbound: your summons despawn cleanly on your death/logoff to prevent server clutter.

-- Core system:
-  - You have a configurable pool of “points/coins/mana” (ex: 50) and per-mob costs (ex: Zombie 5, Skeleton 5, Creeper 10, Piglin Brute 25).
-  - Ability slots 1–5 each spawn the configured summon for that slot.
-  - Summons are never hostile to you or your trust list.
-  - Summons prioritize a target you hit with a sword within the last 3 seconds and deal increased damage to that target.
-  - No summoned mobs drop loot or XP.
-  - Ender Dragon / Wither excluded.

-**Proposed Summoner abilities**
-- Summon Slot 1: spawns the configured summon set for slot 1.
-- Summon Slot 2: spawns the configured summon set for slot 2.
-- Summon Slot 3: spawns the configured summon set for slot 3.
-- Summon Slot 4: spawns the configured summon set for slot 4.
-- Summon Slot 5: spawns the configured summon set for slot 5.
-- Recall: teleports your active summons to you (short cooldown; fails if too far / in other dimension).

-### Space Gem
-- Passives:
-  - Damage/healing scaling based on moon phase.

-**Proposed Space passives (level 1)**
-- Lunar Scaling: damage/healing multipliers based on moon phase (new moon weakest → full moon strongest).
-- Low Gravity: permanent minor Slow Falling and no fall damage while gem is active.
-- Starshield: reduced projectile damage while outdoors at night (server-side check; no tick scanning).

-- Abilities:
-  - Orbital laser strike (area selection; “shift to mine” mode; can mine hard blocks like obsidian).
-  - Gravity control field (per-player control within range: lighter vs heavier).
-  - Black hole that pulls/damages mobs/players.
-  - White hole that pushes away mobs/players.

-**Proposed Space abilities**
-- Orbital Laser:
-  - Cast selects a target block position within range.
-  - Mode toggles between **Damage** and **Mining** (Mining breaks blocks with a whitelist + hardness cap).
-  - Telegraph: visible beam + warning particles before impact.
-- Gravity Field:
-  - Creates a radius around the caster.
-  - Second cast cycles targeting mode: **Allies Up / Enemies Down / Manual**.
-  - Manual mode lets you “tag” one player at a time for Up or Down within the field.
-- Black Hole:
-  - Spawns at your position (or targeted position) and pulls entities toward the center, dealing periodic damage.
-  - Pull strength and duration are configurable and clamped.
-- White Hole:
-  - Spawns at your position (or targeted position) and pushes entities away from the center, dealing periodic damage.
-  - Push strength and duration are configurable and clamped.

-### Reaper Gem
-- Passives:
-  - Reduced damage from undead
-  - immunity to rotten flesh/spider eye debuffs.

-**Proposed Reaper passives (level 1)**
-- Rot Eater: eating rotten flesh/spider eyes does not apply negative effects.
-- Undead Ward: reduced damage from undead mobs.
-- Harvest: killing mobs grants brief Regeneration (small, capped).

-- Abilities:
-  - Summon a skeleton horse mount (saddled) that loses health over time.
-  - Attacks apply Wither temporarily.
-  - Track a player’s distance in blocks; you sacrifice health until you hit them.
-  - Scythe arc attack (5-block reach).
-  - Hold-to-charge health sacrifice that boosts next attack/abilities damage.
-  - Summon a clone illusion that looks real and attacks but deals no damage.

-**Proposed Reaper abilities (order)**
-- Grave Steed: summon saddled skeleton horse (decays over time).
-- Withering Strikes: timed buff where your hits apply Wither.
-- Death Oath: pick a target; while active you slowly lose health until you hit them (cancel on hit or time-out).
-- Scythe Sweep: cone/arc cleave attack (5 block reach) with knockback.
-- Blood Charge: hold to sacrifice health; next hit/ability is amplified.
-- Shade Clone: spawn a convincing clone that pathfinds/attacks but deals 0 damage.

-### Pillager Gem

-**Proposed Pillager passives (level 1)**
-- Raider’s Training: improved bow/crossbow handling (reduced draw time and increased projectile velocity).
-- Shieldbreaker: your attacks apply extra shield disable time (no axe required).
-- Illager Discipline: brief Resistance burst when you drop below a health threshold (cooldown).

-- Abilities:
-  - Evoker fangs (“teeth”) attack.
-  - Ravager-style knockback/charge hit.
-  - “Vindicator Break”: increase damage and disable shields like an axe hit (without using axe cooldown).
-  - Auto-arrow burst: shoots arrows every 0.5s for 3 seconds.

-**Proposed Pillager abilities (order)**
-- Fangs: evoker-fangs line attack.
-- Ravage: short charge that knocks back and damages.
-- Vindicator Break: temporarily grants bonus melee damage and disables shields on hit.
-- Volley: auto-shoot a burst for 3 seconds.

-### Spy / Mimic Gem
-- Passives:
-  - If you stand still for 5 seconds, become invisible (no particles).

-**Proposed Spy/Mimic passives (level 1)**
-- Stillness Cloak: stand still for 5s → invisibility with no particles; moving cancels.
-- Silent Step: muffles footsteps and prevents sculk sensor/shrieker triggers.
-- False Signature: hides your gem particles/ability indicators from enemies (your own HUD still shows everything).
-- Quick Hands: reduced item use slowdown while invisible.

-- Abilities:
-  - Transform into the last mob you killed (model + health/hitbox/speed).
-  - Copy an ability used in front of you.
-  - “Observe Theft”: if you witness an ability used 4 times within 10 minutes and stay alive, you can permanently steal it (until you switch gems; max 3 stolen abilities; you choose which one).

-**Proposed Spy/Mimic abilities (order)**
-- Mimic Form: transform into last mob you killed (model + movement + hitbox; clamp extremes).
-- Mirror Cast: if you saw an ability used recently in front of you, cast it once (copy is weaker and has its own cooldown).
-- Observe Theft: persistent steal system (max 3 stolen at once; choose which; resets on gem switch).
-- Decoy: spawn a fake player decoy that looks real and draws attention (no damage).
-- Wiretap: highlights nearby players’ last ability used for a short window (no exact cooldown numbers).

 ### Beacon Gem (support/utility)